 If you try to press CYCLE START before receiving a program, you will get the message: NO DNC PROG YET.
-The reason for not allowing CYCLE START command before receiving the DNC program is safety.
+The reason for not allowing the command of CYCLE START before receiving the DNC program is for safety.
 If the operation is allowed to start from a remote location, the operator may not be present to ensure that the machine is operating safely.